 - Oregon Small Farms Conference, Corvallis, OR, February 18, 2017 – Organic Weed Management Strategies and Techniques

-In addition to the workshops and talks above in 2017 I am working on finding venues to host an all day workshop for market farms and gardens called Compact Farm Planning that expands on the planning concepts outlined in my new book from Storey Press, Compact Farms, and covers farm design and layout considerations, marketing, annual crop planning, long term rotation planning and labor projections.
-If you’d like to see this workshop offered in your area please contact me for more details.
+In addition to the workshops and talks listed above I am working on finding venues to host more workshops for market farmers and gardeners.
+If you’d like to have me do a workshop in your area please contact me for more details on topics and costs.

 A list of past talks and workshops going back to 2009 is here.

-To find more of my writing check out my occasional blog at joshvolk.com/blog and I also recommend Growing For Market, where I have many archived articles and occasionally I contribute new ones.
-I am also excited to have a new book available in February 2017 – Compact Farms: 15 Proven Plans for Market Farms on 5 Acres or Less from Storey Press.
-You can order from Growing For Market’s online book store, as well as many others.
+My book, Compact Farms: 15 Proven Plans for Market Farms on 5 Acres or Less from Storey Publishing is now available.
+You can order signed copies with the link below, or from Growing For Market’s online book store, as well as many others.